Crown Law Office (New Zealand): Law officers of the Crown

-The positions of Attorney-General and Solicitor-General were established in England in 1243 and 1461 respectively.
-The Solicitor General was a sub-ordinate office to the Attorney General.
+The positions of attorney-general and solicitor-general were established in England in 1243 and 1461 respectively.
+The solicitor-general was a sub-ordinate office to the attorney-general.

-New Zealand has had its own Attorney-General since 1841.
-The position of Solicitor-General was not established until 1867 and was initially a political office as it currently is in England.
-In 1875, the office became a permanent government position.
-Walter S Reid was the first to hold the position.
+New Zealand has had its own attorney-general since 1841.
+The position of solicitor-general was not established until 1867 and was initially a political office as it currently is in England.
+In 1875, the office became a permanent government position, with Walter Scott Reid as the first non-political solicitor-general.
 He remained in the position for the next 25 years.
-During this period the roles and responsibilities of the Attorney-General and the Solicitor-General were the subject of some debate and clarification by the Supreme Court.
+During this period the roles and responsibilities of the attorney-general and the solicitor-general were the subject of some debate and clarification by the Supreme Court.

 Crown Law Office

-The Crown Law Office was formed to provide legal and administrative support to the Solicitor-General.
+The Crown Law Office was formed to provide legal and administrative support to the solicitor-general.
 Its role was mainly advisory, but did include the drafting of legislation until a separate Law Drafting Office was formed in 1907.
-When John W Salmond became Solicitor-General in 1910, all Crown legal work and the conduct of criminal prosecutions in Wellington became the responsibility of the Crown Law Office.
-The Law Drafting Office ceased to be the responsibility of the Solicitor-General in 1918 when it was given statutory recognition and became what is now known as the Parliamentary Counsel Office.
+When John W Salmond became solicitor-general in 1910, all Crown legal work and the conduct of criminal prosecutions in Wellington became the responsibility of the Crown Law Office.
+The Law Drafting Office ceased to be the responsibility of the solicitor-general in 1918 when it was given statutory recognition and became what is now known as the Parliamentary Counsel Office.

+The main purpose of the Crown Law Office is to assist the attorney-general and the solicitor-general in carrying out their legal responsibilities and obligations.
+In addition to legal and administrative support, the Office is accountable for: